waywardphilosopher/lookingforwisdom/content/posts/gargi.md

 +++
 categories = ["Philosopher Files"] date = 2020-11-26T11:00:00Z
-description = ""
 draft = false
 image = "/images/fire-vedic.jpg"
 slug = "gargi"
-summary = "Gārgī Vācaknavī was a philosopher who is said to have lived in India around 700 BCE, and whose skill in debate was legendary." tags = ["Philosopher Files"] title = "Gārgī Vācaknavī, the Eloquent Philosopher"
+description = "Gārgī Vācaknavī was a philosopher who is said to have lived in India around 700 BCE, and whose skill in debate was legendary." tags = ["Philosopher Files"] title = "Gārgī Vācaknavī, the Eloquent Philosopher"